If you have a building repair or a wall project in hand, then it is quite likely that you will find this article interesting and relevant.

 - Weight is a big disadvantage.

 - Unless they are taped properly the finish might not look good.
+A quality paper tape will make this projess easier but still takes time.

 - May not be suitable for small works and projects.